davidms-git/Prello/models/overview.md

 - Identify investment clusters using **KMeans** unsupervised learning
 - Support **investor persona-based** city recommendations
 - Build an **interactive Looker Studio dashboard** for stakeholder insights

 ---

+## How to Use the dbt Documentation

+The dbt documentation interface allows you to explore the data pipeline behind this project.

+- On the **left sidebar**, you'll see two main folders:
+  - Under `sources`, look for the folder named **`prello_france`**, which contains the **raw source tables** used in the analysis.
+  - Below that, you'll find another folder named **`prello_project`**, which contains the **transformation models**, including:
+    - `staging` models (cleaning and renaming source fields)
+    - `intermediate` models (data enrichment and joins)
+    - `mart` models (final KPI and score outputs used for analysis)

+- At the **bottom-right corner**, there’s a **"Lineage Graph"** button that opens an interactive view of the full data pipeline.
+You can visually explore how raw source tables are transformed through the different model layers and how they feed into the final dashboard outputs.

+This documentation serves as a live, visual guide to understanding how data flows and is transformed across the project.

+---